Brand Names: Savella

 Call your doctor at once if you have:

 - a light-headed feeling, like you might pass out;

 - pounding heartbeats or fluttering in your chest;

-- stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or

 - dry mouth;

 - increased sweating, flushing (warmth, redness, or tingly feeling);

 - high blood pressure, pounding heartbeat.